dszaytsev/faraway/README.md

 ### Via Docker

-Run follow command.
+Run following command.
 Project will start on http://localhost:3050.
 You can change port in Makefile

 ```
 make start